kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 :warning:&nbsp; Enabling this feature is irreversible.
 Any changes to the key or attempting to disable the feature will require a full rebuild of the cluster.

-Enabling the feature is controlled via the following variable:
+Enabling the feature is controlled via the following variables:

+- `eks_envelope_encryption` - Enables EKS Envelope Encryption.
+Optional, default is `false`.
 - `eks_kms_key_arn` - The ARN for an existing [AWS KMS Key](https://aws.amazon.com/kms/) to be used to encrypt Kubernetes secrets.
 Note that the key should have the correct policy to allow access for the cluster's IAM role, [refer to the AWS docs for more info](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html#enable-kms).
+If not provided `default_kms_key_arm` or a Toolkit managed AWS KMS key will be used in that order.
+Optional, default is `null`.
+  - Due to limitations with this feature, it's strongly recommended that you use your own KMS key with the correct policies that align with your security requirements.

 ### Cluster Autoscaling